-can scatter.
+Transmission gratings are created by scratching or etching a transparent substrate with a repetitive, parallel structure.
+This structure creates areas where light can scatter.
 Thorlabs' transmission gratings are manufactured using the ruled method, which creates a sawtooth diffraction profile.
 Transmission gratings can also be made of epoxy and/or plastic imprints from a master copy, in a process call replication.
 For more information, please refer to the Gratings Tutorial tab.

-Transmission Diffraction Gratings UV Visible Near IR UV Thorlabs' transmission gratings disperse incident light on the opposite side of the grating at a fixed angle.
-They · Visible ruled and blazed for optimum efficiency in their respective wavelength range, are relatively polarization insensiti and have an efficiency comparable to that of a reflection grating optimized for the same wavelength.
-They are Near IR ideal for applications that require fixed gratings such as spectrographs.
-UV Transmission Bl azed Diffraction Grat ings More [+] Visible Transmission n Blazed Diffraction Gratings More [+] NIR Transmission B lazed Diffraction Gra tings More [+]
+Transmission Diffraction Gratings UV Thorlabs' transmission gratings disperse incident light on the opposite side of the grating at a fixed angle.
+They ed angle.
+They are Visible ruled and blazed for optimum efficiency in their respective wavelength range, are relatively polarization insensi and have an efficiency comparable to that of a reflection grating optimized for the same wavelength.
+They a Near IR ideal for applications that require fixed gratings such as spectrographs.
+UV Transmission Bla azed Diffraction Grat ings More [+] Visible Transmission n Blazed Diffraction ( Gratings More [+] NIR Transmission B lazed Diffraction Gra tings [+]